 - Dependants over 16 will be able to study but will not be able to switch to student status from within the UK;

 - Children of compulsory school age (5-16) are eligible to attend state funded schools;

 - They will not be able to access public funds including Child Benefit, Working Tax Credit and Child Tax Credit.

 Where can I get further information and advice?

-UKCISA (the UK Council for International Student Affairs) have produced a very useful information sheet called "Your family's immigration if you do not have Tier 4 leave".
+UKCISA (the UK Council for International Student Affairs) have useful information available on their web site.

 If you have further queries, then you can discuss your situation with an International Student Adviser.
 To arrange an appointment please contact International Student Support.